cdd3/tt_picore/README.md

 # tt_picore

-Work in progress shell script to configure software for the terminal tedium using picore
+Work in progress DO NOT USE THIS YET!

+The intent is to create a shell script to configure software for the terminal tedium on picore linux

 Get [Pi Core](http://tinycorelinux.net/9.x/armv6/releases/RPi/)